Panama City Expungement Lawyer

 It is also important to keep in mind that not all crimes are eligible for expungement.
 More serious crimes, especially violent crimes, are not entitled to expungement.

-Obtaining an Expungement
+Obtaining an Expungement in Florida

 For individuals who have a criminal record of crimes they committed as juveniles, this record is typically expunged automatically at the age of 23 or 25.
 However, anyone else who wishes to have their criminal record expunged must file an application with the Florida Department of Law Enforcement.
-Our attorney can help you file the appropriate application, as well as work to certify proof of case disposition or completion of a diversion program and more.
+Our expungement attorney can help you file the appropriate application, as well as work to certify proof of case disposition or completion of a diversion program and more.

 -